TheoWinterhalter/galliblog/content/articles/test.md

 let rec foo n =
   if n < 1 then 0 else foo (n - 1)
 ```

+There is no syntax highlighting for the moment so it's a bit useless.

 ## What's next